acrobotache/sparkify/README.md

 # Sparkify
 ## Project Summary/Motivation
 This is "Udacity Data Scientist Nanodegree" Capstone project.
 It leverages 'Spark' big data framework.
 'Sparkify' is an imaginary music streaming service that logs every user action as an event.
 Sparkify service is similar to 'Spotify' or 'Pandora' which are the digital music services using which users stream their favourite songs through the service every day.
-Some users use free-tiers that play advertisements between the streaming, and some users use premium subscription model where they stream the music ad. free, also pay amount associated.
+Some users use free-tiers that play advertisements between the streaming, and some users use paid premium subscription model where they stream the music ad. free.
 Users can upgrade, downgrade or cancel their service at any time.
 So, it's crucial to make sure that users love the service.
 If we can accurately identify users who will cancel the service, our business can provide them discount or incentives before they leave.
-This will save the business in millions of revenue.
-So,  The challenge is to use pyspark - Spark API in the python to extract insight and create meaningful features from raw data that allow us to predict which customer will cancel the service.
+This will save millions of business revenue.
+So,  the challenge is to use pyspark - Spark API in the python to extract insight and create meaningful features from raw data that allow us to predict which customer will cancel the service.
 ## Files Description
 #### 1. Sparkify.ipynb
 A Python notebook which explores a smaller subset with the spark.
-The subset, mini_sparkify_event_data.json if of 128 MB.
+The subset, mini_sparkify_event_data.json is of 128 MB.
 We are executing the following steps on top of this smaller subset of Sparkify data.
  - load and clean dataset
  - exploratory data analysis
  - define 'churn' using 'cancellation confirmation' page event